Redistricting in Wisconsin: Wisconsin Supreme Court re-asserting jurisdiction (2021-2026)

 The Wisconsin Supreme Court ruled in November 2021, in a 4-3 decision on ideological lines, that the standard they would use to draw new maps would be to seek the "least changes" to the existing maps necessary to comply with the new census data.
 Because the state court lacked relevant statutes or precedent, this "least changes" requirement was a novel standard without a basis in Wisconsin law or legal history.
 The standard alone conferred significant partisan advantage to the Republican Party in this map-making process, since the existing map had been intentionally designed in 2011 to give partisan advantage to Republican candidates.

 Several parties submitted their preferred legislative maps to the Court, adhering to the "least changes" guidance.
 Governor Evers's proposal was shown to move the fewest number of voters into new districts from the 2011 plan, and therefore best adhered to the Court's guidance.
 Nevertheless, the Court still broke on nearly ideological lines, with the one swing vote joining the liberals in a 4-3 decision adopting Evers's maps.

 This settlement was immediately challenged to the Supreme Court of the United States, which threw out the Wisconsin Supreme Court decision in an unsigned opinion on March 23, 2022.
-The U.S. Supreme Court justified their decision on criticism of the flawed process the Wisconsin Supreme Court had adopted in their strained attempt to hear the redistricting case—specifically, they stated that the state court had not given proper consideration to the federal law question of racial gerrymandering with the new legislative maps, which would have created a new majority-black Assembly district.
+The U.S. Supreme Court ruled that the addition of a 7th majority-Black district was not in compliance with the VRA, noting the state court "committed legal error in its application of decisions of this Court regarding the relationship between the constitutional guarantee of equal protection and the VRA."

-A few weeks later, the Wisconsin Supreme Court returned and simply selected the Republican proposal which had been submitted prior to their March decision, even though this map suffered from the same process defect as the Democratic map.
+As a result, the state court chose the next best maps according to their "least change" standard, which happened to be the original maps the Republican controlled legislature passed.
+Thus, despite Gov. Evers veto, the maps passed by the Republican controlled legislature were implemented for the 2022 elections.